bundyo/owa-rambox/README.md

-# Outlook OWA support in Rambox
+# Exchange OWA support in Rambox

 How to use: